The Bird that Spoke the Truth (New Mexican folktale): Panama

 Author Mario Riera Pinilla published two variants from Panama.
 In the first, Los Hijos del Rey, a queen has two children, a boy and a girl, both with a star on the front.
 Envious Black servants take the children and cast them in the water in a box, and replace the queen's two children for someone else's babies.
 The king sees the substituted children and orders his wife to be locked in the dungeon.
 The box with the children is found by a peasant, who raises the children.
 After he works a lot, he leaves them a palace.
 After he dies, an old witch visits their palace and tells about the rooster that sings and the crystal tree.
 Juanito, the brother, decides to go after the objects.

 In another variant, titled Los Tres Infantes, a king wants to have three children: the sun, the moon and the Eastern star.
 He marries a woman who promises to bear him these children.
 The queen's sisters cast the children in the sea and replace them for puppies.
 After the king sees the animals, he orders the queen to be buried up to the neck under the dinner table, where she is to feed only on food crumbles.
 As for the children, they are saved by a fisherman and raised in his humble hut.
 Years later, a witch visits the siblings and tells them about the tree of all flowers, the bird of all harmonies and the springwell of all (water) sources.
 The two elder brothers, the sun and the Eastern star, fail in the quest, and their sister, the moon, gets the bird, the tree and the springwell, thanks to an old man's guidance.
 They bring the objects to their house.

+Maya people

+According to professor Fernando Peñalosa, type 707 is known in Mayan sources as 707, Los tres hijos dorados or The Three Golden Sons, with two texts collected.

 South America

-Argentina

-Folklorist and researcher Berta Elena Vidal de Battini collected eight variants all over Argentina, throughout the years, and published them as part of an extensive compilation of Argentinian folk-tales.
-Another variant (La Luna y el Sol) has been collected by Susana Chertudi.

-Scholar Bertha Koessler-Ilg collected and published from the Mapuche of Argentina an etiological tale she titled Dónde y cómo tuvieron origen los colibries (English: "How and why the hummingbirds were created"), with several similarities with the tale-type.
-In this story, the inca (lord) marries Painemilla ("Oro azul" or "blue gold"), who gives birth to twins, a boy and a girl, both with golden hair.
-However, her envious sister, Painefilu ("Vibora azul" or "blue viper") replaces the children for puppies.